How AI in transportation can improve our everyday lives

 Best practice for AI in transportation

 • It’s common knowledge that AI projects require a lot of data.
-For some innovations, such as self-driving cars, so many edge cases given human behaviors mean that patterns are hard to predict.
+For some innovations, such as autonomous vehicles, so many edge cases given human behaviors mean that patterns are hard to predict.
 However, most AI use cases in transportation do not require that ridiculous amount of data.
 More important are their sources and quality.

 • When planning an AI project, make sure you budget time for fixing situations with data as it is part of any AI project.
 It can be done partly, but not completely, before starting the AI project because you will discover that there is a difference between having good data and having good data that you can use for training AI.